ZipCPU/eth10g/README.md

     - Filesystem support is being provided by [FATFS](http://elm-chan.org/fsw/ff/00index_e.html).
 It has been used to (successfully) read the directory of an attached SD Card.

   - _(Sort of) Working:_ [SMI Slave Controller](rtl/smi/smi.v).
 The SMI pins appear to work--all except the SMI address pins.
 I'm not sure why that is, but appears to be a design issue with the [CM4 daughter board](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000).
+Still, it's working well enough that the project can use SMI if desired.

   - [HDMI transmitter/receiver](rtl/hdmi/vidpipe.v).
-The receiver appears to work (pending lab confirmation).
-It should be generating accepting video from the RPi and forwarding it downstream.
-The transmitter can also generate video independent of the receiver, and an overlay module can overlay a video on top of the received image before transmitting it.
+The receiver now accepts video from the RPi and forwards it downstream.
+Either this video, or a blank screen, can then be forwarded to an overlay module.
+The result has now been display (successfully) via the HDMI transmitter.

 - Components assembled, attached, and currently under test include:

   - The 10Gb Ethernet component is currently connected and undergoing test.
-As of 2023/08/05, I can receive a remote fault condition from one of the four connections.
-I have been unable to demonstrate transmit, even in a loopback configuration.
-I think this means the Xilinx GTX transceivers are at least working in a receive configuration, but that transmit is still struggling.
+At present, I still receive a remote fault condition from one of the four connections.
+The other three connections appear to be up and running without fault, but need more testing.

-  - [The CPU-based virtual packet FIFOs](rtl/net/cpunet.v) are integrated, but do not pass a [simulation test](bench/rtl/tb_netpath.v) as of 2023/08/05.
+  - [The CPU-based virtual packet FIFOs](rtl/net/cpunet.v) are integrated, but need further testing.

 - Components not yet integrated include: